-We are a REIT that acquires, owns, repositions, manages and leases commercial office and retail properties in the New York Metropolitan area and have two reportable segments: real estate and debt and preferred equity investments.
+We acquire, own, reposition, manage and lease commercial office and retail properties in the New York Metropolitan area and have two reportable segments: real estate and debt and preferred equity investments.
 We evaluate real estate performance and allocate resources based on earnings contribution to income from continuing operations.